SkillWrapper: Generative Predicate Invention for Task-level Robot Planning: Reproducibility Statement

 The minimum requirement for a model $\mathcal{M}$ to solve abstract planning problems is that it is \emph{suitable} and \emph{complete}, such that an abstract plan can always be found, and that it is always executable, if there exists a skill plan as a solution.
-Although methods for constructing such models exist and have been investigated in previous work, they do not provide these guarantees.
+Although methods for constructing such models exist and have been investigated in previous work in the bottom-up setting, no existing work in the generative predicate invention setting provides or even discusses these guarantees in their methods.